Stephen P. Long: Career and research

-In addition, Long is the founding and chief editor of Global Change Biology.
+In addition, Long was the founding and chief editor of Global Change Biology.
 He also founded GCB Bioenergy, the most highly cited bioenergy journal and second most highly cited agronomy journal.
 In 2018, he launched a new journal in silico Plants (isP) through the Oxford University Press that will publish cross-disciplinary research at the interface between plant biology, mathematics and computer science.

-He is a member of the Editorial Board for PNAS.
+He was a member of the Editorial Board for PNAS.

-Long is the author of more than 400 scientific publications, including more than 250 peer-reviewed articles in journals such as Nature and Science.
+Long was the author of more than 400 scientific publications, including more than 250 peer-reviewed articles in journals such as Nature and Science.
 Of particular note, he discovered the most productive land plant known Echinochloa polystachya) and identified Miscanthus as a productive temperate plant, transforming it into a viable bioenergy crop in Europe and North America.
 He also developed the "first dynamic model of the complete photosynthetic process."
 Recent work by Long has centered on how to engineer plants to photosynthesize more efficiently to increase yields of food and bioenergy crops.
 Long was instrumental in the development of SoyFACE, the largest open-air laboratory in the word to evaluate the impact of future climatic conditions on crops.
 In 2016, he proved that yield could be increased by computer-designed engineering; the results were published in Science, covered by the New York Times, and named one of the top scientific moments of 2016 by the Guardian.
-Recently, Long led the team that engineered a crop that needs 25 percent less water—without compromising yield—by altering the expression of one gene that is found in all plants, as reported in Nature Communications.
+Long led the team that engineered a crop that needs 25 percent less water—without compromising yield—by altering the expression of one gene that is found in all plants, as reported in Nature Communications.

+Death

+Long died on 9 September 2025, after being diagnosed with pancreatic cancer 18 months prior.
+He was 75.